sidestep-labs/AzureKeyVaultExplorer/README.md

 ### Privacy Features
 - **No telemetry or logs collected**
-- Sqlite Database encryption using DPAPI and KeyChain on Mac
+- SQLite Database encryption using DPAPI and KeyChain on Mac

 # Security